(F) stanchart bank logo

 The most obvious benefit is that of lowering one’s mortgage interest every month as seen in the example of John above.
 By depositing about one-third of the outstanding housing loan, one is able to shave off about a third on the mortgage rate.
 In John’s case, our illustration is conservative by using only the first month’s mortgage repayment and a deposit of less than a third of $750,000.

 This becomes very useful in times of rising interest rate as many of us have idle funds stashed away for rainy days in various deposit accounts earning meagre interests.
-It helps to know when choosing floating rate over fixed rate mortgages that there’s an avenue to reduce interest costs whilst still in a lock-in period.
+It helps to know when choosing floating rate over fixed rate mortgages, there’s an avenue to reduce interest costs whilst still in a lock-in period.

 Another way to look at interest offset is – you are earning a “blended” deposit interest rate at about two-thirds of your mortgage rate (since one-third of your funds earn little or almost no interest).
 You just don’t see the interest earned in your savings account but it’s helping to reduce your outstanding loan every month.
-At today’s prevailing mortgage rate of 4.00%, that’s like a savings account interest rate of 2.67% (2/3 of 4.00%) which is akin to a fixed deposit rate without being locked up.
+At today’s prevailing floating mortgage rate of 4.00%, that’s like a savings account interest rate of 2.67% (2/3 of 4.00%) which is akin to a fixed deposit rate without being locked up.

-Lowest Fixed 3.15% (Min $500k)
+Lowest 2.50% Fixed (Min $500k)

 (b) Prepayment Without Actually Prepaying

 You can view interest offset as earning a high blended deposit rate on your rainy-day funds.
-You can also view it as taking all those emergency funds you have on standby to do a prepayment on your mortgage loan.
+You can also view it as taking all those emergency funds you have on standby to do a “prepayment” on your mortgage loan.
 The difference – you don’t actually prepay.
 You can withdraw from your MortgageOne account any amount at any time when you do need those funds – exactly for emergency situations in life.

 Contrast that with doing actual prepayment.
-There are strict LTV (loan-to-value) limits to adhere to when applying to gear up or take back a bigger mortgage equity withdrawal loan (MWL) as they are of higher risk to the bank than housing loan.
+There are strict LTV (loan-to-value) limits to adhere to when applying to gear up or take back a bigger home equity loan as they are of higher risk to the bank than housing loan.
 Bottomline – you may not be able to borrow the same amount that you have prepaid and the application process will take at least 4-6 weeks.
 Not to mention you end up with different lock-in expiry dates on the same property which complicates your refinancing later.

 (c) Access To Liquidity At The Lowest Cost

-If we take this one step further for high networth individuals or investors, interest offset account offers liquidity that you can draw on when the opportunity arises.
-And at the lowest possible borrowing costs you can ever find – secured lending rate on your property!
+If we take this one step further, for high net worth individuals or investors, interest offset account offers liquidity that you can draw on when the opportunity arises.
+And at the lowest possible borrowing costs you can ever find (secured lending rate on your property)!

 You can withdraw from your MortgageOne account any amount at any time when you do need those funds – exactly for emergency situations in life.

-Lowest Fixed 3.15% (Min $500k)
+Lowest 2.50% Fixed (Min $500k)